 This performance review was created when the car was new.
 Some links may no longer point to an active page.

-While reviewers think the Escape’s base engine is nothing special, they find few faults with the Escape’s optional turbocharged Ecoboost engines.
-Both have plenty of power for passing and merging, as well as good fuel economy ratings.
-Reviewers even compare the Escape’s handling with the Ford Focus, which is a small car.
+While reviewers think the 2013 Ford Escape’s base engine is nothing special, they find few faults with the Escape’s optional turbocharged Ecoboost engines.
+Both Ecoboost engines have plenty of power for passing and merging, as well as good fuel economy ratings.
+Reviewers compare the Escape’s handling with the handling of the Ford Focus, which is a small car.
 That’s a big compliment for a crossover SUV.

 - "As you might expect, the Escape drives like a giant Focus with a higher center of gravity.
 It's planted, feels secure, and is even a little fun." -- Car and Driver